kkchaulagain/php-queue/README.md

 2. start writing code in src directory
 3. test your code in tests directory
 4. check hint from existing file
-5. just remove from here to top all lines after successfully clone and editing done
+5. just remove from here to top all lines till Clone Package after successfully clone and editing done

 ## Installation